dillon-sykes/PowerShell-Scripts/README.md

 ## Prerequisites

 Some of the scripts require additional PowerShell modules to be installed.
-For example the AutoTask scripts require the AutoTask module to be to be installed.
+For example the AutoTask scripts require the AutoTask module to be installed.
 Requirements will be mentioned in the notes at the start of each script, where they are present.

 Blog: https://www.dillonsykes.com